avelladao/avelladao/README.md

 <p align="center">
 I am currently a junior at Southern Methodist University, building hardware-backed engineering projects that translate to defense-grade thinking: reliability, constraints, test plans, and clear documentation.
 My goal is to become a chief electrical engineer, leading UAS product development — designing and validating drone subsystems and sensing payloads.
+I’m also developing a strong interest in semiconductor devices & fabrication, including hands-on exposure to cleanroom processes, microfabrication workflows, and device-level engineering.
 </p>

 ---